 Quimera is a natural consequence of our admiration for the work of French designer Roger Excoffon, specially for his (in)famous type Antique Olive, published in 1962.
 However Quimera has its own personality.
 Its simple anatomy, open counters, and unique thin serifs make it very legible in small text bodies, both printed and on screen.

-How uppercases, lowercases, and figures relate to each other in design is always matter for personal opinions.
+How uppercases, lowercases, and figures relate to each other in type design is always matter for personal opinions.
 Quimera’s figures are slightly higher than lowercases’ x-height.
-Considering that Indo Arabic numbers conform a group of signs of different origin in respect to the Latin alphabet, I decided to emphasize that difference.
-Some researchers claim we read figures in a completely different way than words.
+Considering that Indo Arabic numbers constitue a group of signs of diverse origin in respect to the Latin alphabet, we decided to emphasize that difference.
+Some researchers claim we read figures in a very different manner than words.
 Therefore a slightly larger x-height seemed appropriate to help us distinguishing ‘figures images’ from word-images.

-Quimera has 5 fonts: a roman declined in 4 weights, plus a compact extra-black version for space-saving settings.
-We are making a big expansion of this type family.
+Quimera has only five fonts: a roman declined in four weights, plus a compact extra-black version for space-saving settings.
+This typeface is being seriously extended.
 Stay tuned!